jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 Make sure that the messaging is suitably announced to assistive technology.
 This can be done via a live region.
 When we think about errors on inputs in particular, not having this surfaced immediately could create barriers for people relying on using a form to complete a journey/access a vital service.

 ## Summary

+In this article we've covered only a small amount of the [HTML elements available](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+In each case reviewed how using the native HTML element can reduce complexity when building a component and the need for having to manually handle a range of possible interactions people using different input methods need to use, which requires JavaScript.

+When reviewing a design, consider if you might be able to use a navitve HTML element to acheive the functionality, or consider having a conversation with design to see if something could change to allow you to do so.
+Communications such as accessibility annotation sessions can be useful for this.

+HTML can a do a lot, without needing to reach for and ship large chunks of JavaScript and potentially exclude whole groups of people interacting with a component.
+It's robust, semantic and accessible.
+Take time to learn it, and where and when to use it.

 ## Further reading